(Parts of this blog were originally published on hellobeaumonde.com)

 - Look around!
 If you don’t see your immediate surroundings as fit for a photo shoot, take a bus downtown or walk to the park.
 It’s an excuse to take an adventure, besides, even if only down the street.

-- Good lighting is key and conveys mood, though too much mood might make your business pictures look more like an artsy tumblr page than anything else.
+- Good lighting is key and conveys mood, though too much mood might make your business pictures look more like an artsy tumblr page than a reputable establishment.

 - Consider placement of the subject in the frame and the balance of colors.
 Is there too much space over or under the object?
 Try dividing the frame into vertical thirds and placing whatever you’re photographing in one of those three sectors.
 (See: every Wes Anderson film.)